-The Town obtained ownership of some of the Cemetery property on June 20, 1881 when the St. Louis and Denver Land and Mining Company deeded it the to the Town.
-If you read the deed, in the legal description it says "The boundary lines are due north, south, east and west on and surrounding the present site now being used as a Burying Yard or Cemetery for the inhabitants of Erie and vicinity.
+The Town obtained ownership of some of the Mount Pleasant Cemetery property on June 20, 1881 when the St. Louis and Denver Land and Mining Company deeded it the to the Town.
+If you read the deed, in the legal description it says "The boundary lines are due north, south, east, and west on and surrounding the present site now being used as a Burying Yard or Cemetery for the inhabitants of Erie and vicinity."
 How long it had been a burial yard prior to 1881 is not known at this time.

 Why is it a special place?